 What to look for in a guarantor

 At the end of the day, the same traits that would qualify a good tenant are the traits you should be looking for in a guarantor.
 You want to be able to depend on them to generate enough income to pay the rent and fees associated with the lease terms, as well as cover any damages incurred by the tenant.
 Additionally, make sure they have an adequate credit history and don’t have any outstanding criminal convictions.
 Here are a few traits of a good guarantor:

-•High income: Because guarantors are responsible both for their own living expenses and the expenses of the tenant, they’ll need to have a high income and access to capital.
+Because guarantors are responsible both for their living expenses and the expenses of the tenant, they’ll need to have a high income and access to capital.
 Be sure to ask about the guarantor’s outstanding expenses and debts before qualifying them to sign onto the lease.
-While the one-third rule doesn’t directly apply to guarantors, make sure they have the ability to cover 50-75% of the rent during any given month if your tenant can’t.
+While the one-third rule doesn’t directly apply to guarantors, make sure they can cover 50-75% of the rent during any given month if your tenant can’t.

 Different provinces and municipalities have different rules surrounding rent guarantors.
 Make sure your lease and guarantor agreement are in-line with local laws.

 It’s best to have a trusted real estate attorney assist you with drawing up your lease agreement and the guarantor terms.
 If you encounter any trouble collecting fees from the guarantor, there’s a strong likelihood you’ll end up in court.
 Hopefully, it doesn’t come to that!